Get in touch

 • Any medication you may need.*

-*If you are bringing large amounts of medication into the UK, it is likely that you will need to bring a doctor’s note with you confirming your condition and need for the medication.
+*If you are bringing medication into the UK, you will need to bring a doctor’s prescription (translated in English) with you confirming your condition and need for the medication.
+We confiscate all medication on arrival to the boarding house for safe storage.

 Arriving at MPW

-On arrivals day, an Airport Angel will be present in the Arrivals Hall (after luggage) at the airport to meet and greet you on arrival.
-They will display a Meet board with your name and our school’s name and will be in a pink Airport Angels uniform.
+On arrivals day, your taxi driver will be present in the Arrivals Hall (after luggage collection) at the airport to meet and greet you on arrival.
+They will display a Meet board with your name, the taxi company logo and our school’s name.

-If you cannot find your Airport Angel on arrival day, please stay where you are and call their emergency number.
-They have teams at each airport who will assist you.
-Airport Angels emergency cell number is +44 (0)7969 021 006.
+If you cannot find your taxi driver on arrival day, please stay calm, stay where you are and call their emergency number.
+The emergency contact number for Veezu is TBC

-On arrival at the residence, please call +44 (0)7376 805 603 to let you into the complex.
+On arrival at the residence, please call TBC to let you into the complex.
 The driver can help with this.
 Please note that the residence complex reception will be closed over the weekend.
 Our staff will come to meet you at the gates and show you to your room.
 We are in Block B.

 The residence address is Block B, 10 Homerton St, Cambridge CB2 8NY (view on a map).